 So how do you get book reviews?
 There are a few ways, but the most effective method when first starting out is to ask book bloggers to review your book, and in exchange, provide them with a free copy.
-You can subscribe to our mailing list for a free list of book bloggers here, or check out this post for a list of international book bloggers who you can pitch.
+Check out this post for a place to start.

 2 // Make Public Appearances

 This is probably a no-brainer, but if you want to promote something, you have to create publicity around it.

 Book reviews create the hype, and do a lot of reputation building for you, but you have to be prepared to show up and make appearances if you want to get known.
 Attending book signings, participating in interviews and festivals, and guest posting for blogs are all great ways to get started.

 There are two ways— you can wait to be asked, or you can introduce yourself and tell them why they need you.
 Nobody got anywhere by sitting around, waiting for the press to come knocking.
 If you want to get publicity, you have to tell people you exist, and you have to tell them why it matters.
 Why should they talk about your book?
 About you?
 Who are you, and why should any reader care?

 If you can give them a reason, you can bet they’ll be reading your book.

 (Also, a disclaimer— you are allowed to pitch yourself to publications and events.
 How do you think they get participants?)